93Alliance/ng-chartjs/README.md

 adding | `{ labels: any[], data: any[][] }` |  You can add new data and update chart.
-It needs to be reassigned to trigger. removing | `{orientation: string}` |  You can delete the latest or oldest  data.It needs to be reassigned to trigger resetOption | any | Reset options can trigger update chart
+It needs to be reassigned to trigger. removing | `{orientation: string}` |  You can delete the latest or oldest  data.It needs to be reassigned to trigger resetOption | any | Reset options can trigger update chart noZone | boolean | Default value is `true`, if enabled it, it will protected from zone effects and improve performance.

 ### Method